LuxciumProject/pop-n-lock-theme-vscode/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/ce09cc344aa144749755aa29d0f78f83)](https://www.codacy.com/manual/Luxcium/pop-n-lock-theme-vscode?utm_source=github.com&utm_medium=referral&utm_content=Luxcium/pop-n-lock-theme-vscode&utm_campaign=Badge_Grade)
 [![Known Vulnerabilities](https://snyk.io/test/github/Luxcium/pop-n-lock-theme-vscode/badge.svg)](https://snyk.io/test/github/Luxcium/pop-n-lock-theme-vscode)

+## About

+Your favourite streamlined code editor is getting more bright and radiant, optimized to work in the Full-fledged _Integrated Development Environment_ or in _Text Editor sized_ mode.
+The colours have been handpicked with great care to be the most intuitive possible and to use extensively all capacity of your favourite IDE and text editor.
+This powerful theme of colour is always evolving.
+Colourful features are added and more languages will be included soon.
+This theme is STRONGLY OPINIONATED so make sure to request any changes you want by filling an issue if you want to be influencing the opinion.

 ## Two new previews included 🧪

 Pop N' Lock Theme by Luxcium ✨ Alexis's Black ⛷ (PREVIEW may change in future release)